taiKip/thirdopt/README.md

 ### Logic

-1. Products: get list of products with pagination, get product by id , filtering by product name, price range or by category
+1. Products: get list of products with pagination, get product by id , filtering by product name, price range or by category and searching
 2. User: register with email and password, log in, update user information
 3. Order: user can make order and see list of order they purchase
 4. Admin: create new product, update products